ehsaniara/spring-boot-multi-data-source/README.md

 ### Spring Boot Setup
 From https://start.spring.io/ select **web**, **data-jpa**, **lombok**, **postgresDriver** Or Select the following share link:
-Spring Initializr
-Initializr generates spring boot project with just what you need to start quickly!start.spring.io
+Spring Initializr generates spring boot project with just what you need to start quickly!start.spring.io

 Once you Generate and download the zip file, you should have similar POM file as:
 ```xml